 My Auntie can sail.
 I have a vague memory of her taking me out in a little sailboat when I was very young and an amazing time out on her boat in Cyprus a few years ago.
 By taking a days sail course on a nearby lake I learnt the basics, and although I didn’t understand much I was hooked.
 I signed up to take my competent crew course feeling sure that we would be blessed with the heat wave we’d been having over Easter in previous years.

 Unfortunately I was SO cold that I don’t remember much else from the course.
 I’m not sure I managed to tie a single knot correctly due to the five pairs of gloves I was wearing and ropes and sails remain a bit of a mystery.
 Unfortunately my plans to make use of my course never materialised and I was left feeling deflated, disappointed and sick with jealousy at hearing of other peoples sailing adventures.
-I tried to put that dream to bed.
-We are planning to sail the world on a yacht. going on a sailing travel adventure.
-We plan to sail on a sail boat around the world.
-This will be an adventurous way to travel.
-We want to travel by sail boat because it is our plan and our dream.
+I tried to put that dream to bed, and get on with having adventures that I could actually have without needing too many specialist skills.

 I met Adam on a beautiful sunny day at the end of May (see, Spring IS usually sunny!)
 We spent most of our eight hour date talking about travel, where we had been, where we wanted to go, what we wanted to do.
 If I had already told Adam about my previous efforts to learn to sail I might have thought he was trying to impress me when he said he wanted to sail around the world.
 In fact, I’m pretty sure I went home and scoured the internet to make sure there was no way he had gleaned this knowledge in some way.
 He was doing the ‘adult thing’, working at a decent job in London to make his millions (haha) so that he could afford a sailboat and sail the world.
 What an amazing dream.
 Because that’s what I thought it was, and dreams don’t really come true.